Форумы › Видео-форумы TTW.RU › Моя игра. Видео › Вопросы от начинающего…

 the waist should be fast.
 Many amateurs know how to move their arm but not

-their waist and so the technique suffers from this.3.
-Contact point: The best place for contacting the ball is in front of the
+3. Contact point: The best place for contacting the ball is in front of the

 body to the right (for right handers).
 To achieve this with every ball you need